 We couldn’t decide whether we wanted a baby or not, and I don’t like cats, and she hates dogs, and neither of us can stand hamsters, so we bought a plant.
 To keep alive.
 As a test, like one of those robot babies soon-to-be parents buy to know what to expect when expecting, except those robot babies are crazy expensive, and the Basil plant cost four fifty at Shop Savers.

 We couldn’t decide on a sex, then realized we didn’t have to.

-AlexSarah, or SarahAlex dies three days later from a combination of watering too much and not enough sunlight.
+AlexSarah, or SarahAlex, dies three days later from a combination of watering too much and not enough sunlight.
 There were communication failures on every level.
 Mistakes were made.
 We speak to each other in non-directed blame.
 Someone must have over-watered her.
-Maybe, he needed to be left in the sun for longer.
-The wrong kind of plotting soil was bought.
-Is there a right kind of plotting soil?
+Maybe he needed to be left in the sun for longer.
+The wrong kind of potting soil was bought.
+Is there a right kind of potting soil?

 In the end, I set down SarahAlex (my preferred name) behind the dumpster, hoping someone would have need of a nice pot.